-Since finally winning the middleweight title in 1980 and establishing himself as one of the best boxers in the world, Marvelous Marvin Hagler had been like the prettiest belle at the ball who, for whatever reason, just cannot attract a good dance partner.
-While other champions starred in high-profile, media-saturated events and made huge money, the only boxers Hagler could tango with had names like Fulgencio Obelmejias and Mustafa Hamsho, unknowns who aroused zero excitement with the sporting public.
+Since finally winning the world middleweight title in 1980 and firmly establishing himself as one of the best boxers on the planet, Marvelous Marvin Hagler had been like the prettiest belle at the ball who, for whatever reason, just cannot attract a good dance partner.
+While other champions shined in high-profile, media-saturated events and made huge money, the only boxers Hagler could tango with had names like Fulgencio Obelmejias and Mustafa Hamsho, unknowns who aroused zero excitement.

-Hagler was doing okay; widely acknowledged as, pound-for-pound, the finest pugilist in the world, his title defenses were main event programming on the different television networks.
-But in terms of waltzing to the bank with seven figure checks, Marvin was in the shadows.
-While Sugar Ray Leonard, Roberto Duran and Thomas Hearns were generously rewarded for grooving in the spotlight, Marvin shuffled in darkened corners with dance partners few wanted to watch.
+Still, Hagler was doing okay; widely acknowledged as, pound-for-pound, the finest pugilist in the world, his title defenses were main event programming on the different television networks.
+But in terms of waltzing to the bank with seven figure checks, Marvin had to wait and wait.
+While Sugar Ray Leonard, Roberto Duran and Thomas Hearns were generously rewarded for grooving in the spotlight, Marvin shuffled in dark corners with dance partners few wanted to watch.

 In 1982, Hagler saw two huge opportunities for big money slip through his fingers.
 In the spring he signed to face Hearns but “The Hitman” injured a finger in training and the match was first postponed and then cancelled.
 Then in the fall, Ray Leonard, having recovered from surgery for a detached retina, invited Hagler to the big press conference at which he would announce his future intentions.
 Marvin anticipated a challenge from Leonard and, finally, a huge money fight; why else would Ray invite him?
 But instead it turned out to be a big tease.
-In front of a large crowd in Baltimore, Leonard stated that a fight with The Marvelous One would never happen and Sugar Ray walked away from boxing.
-At least for the time being.
+In front of a large crowd in Baltimore, Leonard stated that a fight with The Marvelous One would never happen before announcing the first of several retirements.

 Hagler didn’t dwell on these disappointments.
 He went about his business, defending his title and building his legacy, notching impressive wins over contenders Tony Sibson and Wilford Scypion.
 Meanwhile, Roberto Duran, the disgraced yet still legendary former champion, who had quit against Leonard in 1980 and was widely viewed as washed-up, was about to regain his old form.
 And his drawing power.

-In January the Panamanian looked better than he had in years when former champion Pipino Cuevas was battered and beaten in four rounds and the impressive win earned Roberto a shot at Davey Moore’s super-welterweight title.
-While in training Duran got a call to perform a mock sparring session with Hagler for a television special.
+In January the Panamanian looked better than he had in years when he battered and beat Pipino Cuevas in four rounds and the impressive win earned Roberto a shot at Davey Moore’s super-welterweight title.
+While in training, Duran got a call to perform a mock sparring session with Hagler for a TV show.
 The filming of the skit allowed people to see firsthand how the two matched up physically and immediately after Roberto contacted promoter Bob Arum.
-“He’s not much bigger than me,” he told the man who now represented both pugilists.
+“He’s not much bigger than me,” he told the man now representing both pugilists.
 “I’ll fight him after I beat Moore.”

-Duran re-established himself as a major attraction with a surprisingly one-sided win over Moore in front of an exultant crowd at Madison Square Garden.
-And seated ringside was one Marvelous Marvin Hagler who jumped through the ropes when the bout ended to congratulate the new champion.
-As he did, Hagler had one fact on his mind: he could make more money dancing with Duran than he had earned in his previous 61 bouts put together.
+Duran then re-established himself as a major attraction with a surprisingly one-sided win over Moore in front of an exultant crowd at Madison Square Garden.
+And seated ringside was one Marvelous Marvin Hagler who jumped through the ropes the second the bout ended to congratulate the new champion.
+As he did, Hagler had one fact on his mind: he could make more money dancing with Roberto Duran than he had earned in his previous 61 bouts put together.

 Bob Arum also liked the idea.
 Hagler vs Duran, two ring legends, going head-to-head for the middleweight title was a sure-fire box office hit.
 The deal saw Marvin guaranteed $5 million, Duran $1.5, with royalties adding substantially to both purses.
 At long last, Hagler had the kind of big payday he had been searching for, a check with all the zeros that redeems the pain and grind of a long career in the fight game.